Supporting New Arrivals With Little or No English in Your Classroom and School

 - Affiliate Schools Save 25%

 - Non-members From £80.00

+How do you help a pupil who does not understand what you are saying?
 How do I get my newly arrived EAL learner to speak to me?

 This course covers the admission, induction and initial assessment of new arrivals with English as an additional language.